Charge the camera

 The camera has 3 battery states, indicated by the camera’s flash charge LED light:

-2. Battery low: Enough charge for about 1 pack of film.
-The flash LED will blink orange whilst charging between shots, and will be solid orange when ready to shoot.
+- LED Blinking Orange: Battery Medium.There is enough charge for about 1 pack of film.
+The flash LED will blink orange while charging between shots, and will be solid orange when ready to shoot.

 Checking battery status